kamshory/OTP-Pi/README.md

 | `data`.date_time | Number | Unix Time Stamp when the message is transmitted by the applications |
 | `data`.receiver | String | MSISDN number to be unblocked |

 The WSMessageBroker-based server uses the WebSocket protocol.
-Please download WSMessageBroker at https://github.com/kamshory/Messenger
+Please download **OTP-Publisher** at https://github.com/kamshory/OTP-Publisher

 **Handhakes**